 Tag Archives: SERF

-Last week Tessa and I headed through to Edinburgh to give a talk about our work on the Serf Digital project at Historic Environment Scotland (who very kindly supported the initial pilot project and we’re excited to say have granted us a bit more funding to get the work hosted online, which is excellent!).
-The following post […]
+UPDATE: The app is now online and you can explore it via the links on this page!
+Last week Tessa and I headed through to Edinburgh to give a talk about our work on the Serf Digital project at Historic Environment Scotland (who very kindly supported the initial pilot project and we’re excited to say have granted […]

 Earlier in the year I helped with a little close range scanning of the Forteviot church bell for the University of Glasgow archaeology department.
 It was a lesson in dealing with shiny objects and to get the best results we had to scan the object in a dark room with the lights off – which, […]